blueOkiris/simple-web-browser/README.md

 - webkit2gtk libs
 - gtk3 libs
 - pkgconf
+- gcc
+- Some kind of GUI editor like gedit set up so that blockit works correctly (otherwise it'll try to use wine notepad XD)
 - Linux

 To simply try it out, from the repo folder, run `cargo run`